 When you think of laundry, you usually think of a chore or perhaps fresh sheets, but you usually don’t think of danger.
 However in the last two years a new product has appeared that may change that.
 The new laundry packets are here and they are convenient, colorful, and popular.
 However in the hands of a young child they can be fatal.
 Two weeks ago a baby died after ingesting one of these laundry detergent packets.

 In the last year alone more than 6,000 children under 5 years old have ingested these laundry packets, with more than 3,000 of them needing to go to the emergency room.
 And the trend continues to increase.

-These pods are brightly colored and about the size of a small cake or candy.
+These packets are brightly colored and about the size of a small cake or candy.
 They are very attractive colors (Orange white and blue) and about the right size for their small hands.
-In a recent test of 2 year olds (who were closely watched for safety), the 2 year olds picked up the laundry pods before they chose a piece of actual candy!
-Here in Ohio we have had more than 350 children ingest these pods.
+In a recent test of 2 year olds (who were closely watched for safety), the 2 year olds picked up the laundry packets before they chose a piece of actual candy!
+Here in Ohio we have had more than 350 children ingest these packets.